curzel-it/bit-therapy/README.md

-# Desktop Pets
+# BitTherapy (Desktop Pets)

-This is the source code of my macOS app [Desktop Pets](https://apps.apple.com/app/desktop-pets/id1575542220)!.
+This is the source code of my macOS app [BitTherapy](https://apps.apple.com/app/desktop-pets/id1575542220)!.

 As you can guess, it brings Desktop Pets to macOS 🚀